-European shares seek floor after sell-off but oil slump weighs
+European shares seek floor after sell-off, posting modest weekly gain

-MILAN European shares slipped on Friday but were set to end the week flat as the market sought a floor following a sell-off sparked by expectations of tightening monetary conditions.
+MILAN (Reuters) - European shares slipped on Friday but eked out slight gains for the week as the market sought a floor following a sell-off sparked by expectations of tightening monetary conditions.

 The STOXX 600 index fell 0.2 percent but remained above the 11-week low hit in the previous session, when European Central Bank minutes showed the euro zone rate-setters had left the door open to scrapping its bond-buying pledge.